Courtney Stodden Releases Single ‘For You’ From New EP ‘Off The Record’

 Stodden enlisted artist Lauri Lowenberg to do a pin-up cover of her alter-ego, Ember, for the EP.
 Stodden’s slow electronica tunes can be found on Soundcloud.

-In July of 2017, Stodden released her last music video for her song “Glass of Wine.”
-The song, according to Courtney was a “reaction to how dark Hollywood can be.”
+In July 2017, Stodden released her last music video for her song “Glass of Wine.”
+The song, according to Courtney, was a “reaction to how dark Hollywood can be.”

-Prior to “Glass Of Wine,” Courtney dropped the super sexy holiday-themed music video for her single, “Mistletoe Bikini,” in December of 2016.
+Prior to “Glass Of Wine,” Courtney dropped the super sexy holiday-themed music video for her single, “Mistletoe Bikini,” in December 2016.

 After nearly seven years of marriage, Courtney Stodden filed for divorce from Doug Hutchison.
 The singer made it clear that she is happy to begin a brand new chapter in her life.